Pupil Premium Statement

 It is the responsibility of the Pastoral Deputy Headteacher to produce termly reports for the Headteacher, SLT and Governors covering:

-- The progress made towards narrowing the gap, by year group, for socially disadvantaged pupils
+- The effects of the expenditure on eligible and other groups made towards narrowing the gap, by year group, for socially disadvantaged pupils

 - An outline of the provision that was made since the last meeting